hesingh/misc/ansible.md

   }
 }

-control new_ingress() { // no keyword used here, but the example shows how to merge two controls. old_ingress = vendor_ingress() apply {
+control new_ingress(...) { // no keyword used here, but the example shows how to merge two controls. old_ingress = vendor_ingress() apply {
     // new code is here